source-academy/general/instructor/github/README.md

 ### Authorizing our application for your classroom organization
 Source Academy might not be able to see your assessments if it is not given permission to access your organization's repositories.
 Please follow the steps below to set the permissions.

 1. Go to https://source-academy.github.io/ and click on "Classrooms" at the top of the control bar.
 Click on "Log In" to login with GitHub through our website.
-By approving SourceAcademy, you add it to your list of personally approved apps.
+By approving Source Academy, you add it to your list of personally approved apps.
 2. On your account, navigate to Settings > Applications > Authorized OAuth Apps.
 3. Click on the Source Academy app, then grant permission for your classroom application.